 The Middle School welcomed yoga instructor, columnist and modern mentor Maggie DiPasquale.
 DiPasquale is a graduate of Boston College who specializes in helping young girls understand the connection between their minds, bodies and spirits.
 Her talk, How to Raise Happy Kids, was open to parents of all genders across Gill’s three academic divisions.
 DiPasquale also met individually with GSB’s seventh and eighth grade girls.

-Mental Health and Wellness, presented by Upper School Counselor Emily Haberman, LCSW and Lower and Middle School Counselor Jessica Robina, MS, LPC, NCC
+Mental Health and Wellness, by Upper School Counselor Emily Haberman, LCSW and Lower and Middle School Counselor Jessica Robina, MS, LPC, NCC, was presented as a follow-up to Amy Morin's Common Ground Speaks event.

 Parenting With Identity in Mind, presented by renound educator and expert in facilitating cross-cultural conversations, Rosetta Lee